dlu-ch/dlb/doc/ex_context.rst

    .. attribute:: find_helpers

-      Find dynamic helpers not defined explictly are in :attr:`executable_search_paths`?
+      Find dynamic helpers not defined explicitly are in :attr:`executable_search_paths`?
       This is defined in the constructor.

       When called on class, it refers to the :term:`active context`.